mnit-rtmc/iris/docs/vehicle_detection.md

 ### No Change

-If occupancy is greater than zero and it does not change for 24 hours, this condition will be triggered.
+If occupancy is greater than zero and does not change for 24 hours, this condition will be triggered.
 It will clear immediately if the occupancy changes.